imissyouso/textmagic-rest-nodejs/docs/TextMagicApi.md

 # **getSenderIds**
 > GetSenderIdsPaginatedResponse getSenderIds(opts)

-Get all sender IDs of current user.
+Get all your approved Sender IDs